 April 5 – May 18, 2018, in the Sarah Moody Gallery of Art

-Curated by artist and Hunter College professor Gabriele Evertz, this exhibition examines the relationship between painting and architecture in a contemporary context through color, shape and theory.
-The artists whose works are featured in this exhibition are: Josef Albers (American, born Germany, 1888–1976), Matthew Deleget (American, b.
+Artists whose works are featured in this exhibition are: Josef Albers (American, b.
+Germany, 1888–1976), Matthew Deleget (American, b.
 1972), Peter Dudek (American, b.1952), Cris Gianakos (Greek-American, b.
-1934), Michelle Grabner (American, b.1962), Lynne Harlow (American, b.1968), Changha Hwang (Korean, b.1969), Russell Maltz (American, b.1952), Rossana Martinez (Puerto Rican, b.1969), Kristine Marx (American, b.1969), and Manfred Mohr (German, b.1938).
-Their works link three-dimensional space and the picture plane to create radical new forms.
-Dual Current explores the relationship between painting and architecture, closely intertwined since the Renaissance.
-This exhibition is organized for travel by the Ewing Gallery, University of Tennessee.
-The Sarah Moody Gallery of Art is supported by the College of Arts and Sciences and the Department of Art and Art History.
-For further information, contact the gallery at 348-1891.
+1934), Michelle Grabner (American, b.1962), Lynne Harlow (American, b.1968), Changha Hwang (Korean, b.1969), Russell Maltz (American, b.1952), Rossana Martinez (Puerto Rican, b.1969), Kristine Marx (American, b.1969) and Manfred Mohr (German, b.1938).
+Dual Current is organized for travel by Ewing Gallery, University of Tennessee, Knoxville.

 Image credit: Rossana Martinez, Body Geometry (Take Me To That Other Place), 2014.